filipkbt/ManageOnline/README.md

 # Manage Online

 ## Description:
-Web application supporting acquisition and project management in the Kanban methodology.

-The project was implemented as part of a BA thesis.

 The application is a combination of an advertisement portal for freelancers, where they can establish cooperation with clients as well as a web application supporting project management.

 In "Manage Online" there is a division into three roles of users: